bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 Linked selection with filtered data
 -----------------------------------

-With the ability to specify a subset of data to be used for each glyph renderer, it is easy to share data between plots even when the plots use different subsets of data.
-By using the same |ColumnDataSource|, selections and hovered inspections of that data source are automatically shared.
+Using a |ColumnDataSource|, you can also have two plots use different subsets of the same data.
+Both plots still share selections and hovered inspections through the |ColumnDataSource| they are based on.

+The following example demonstrates this behavior:

-In the example below, a |CDSView| is created for the second plot that specifies the subset of data in which the y values are either greater than 250 or less than 100.
-Selections in either plot are automatically reflected in the other.
-And hovering on a point in one plot will highlight the corresponding point in the other plot if it exists.
+* The second plot is a subset of the data of the first plot.
+The second plot uses a |CDSView| to include only y values that are either greater than 250 or less than 100.
+* If you make a selection with the ``BoxSelect`` tool in either plot, the selection is automatically reflected in the other plot as well.
+* If you hover on a point in one plot, the corresponding point in the other plot is automatically highlighted as well, if it exists.

 .. bokeh-plot:: docs/user_guide/examples/data_linked_brushing_subsets.py
     :source-position: above